Intel: Jingle

-The D♭–D♭–G♭–D♭–A♭ xylophone/marimba jingle, known as the "Intel Spiral" or "Intel Bong", used in Intel advertising was produced by Musikvergnuegen and written by Walter Werzowa, once a member of the Austrian 1980s sampling band Edelweiss.
+The D♭–D♭–G♭–D♭–A♭ xylophone/marimba jingle, known as the "Intel Spiral" or "Intel Bong", used in Intel advertising was written by Walter Werzowa of Musikvergnuegen.
 The Intel jingle was made in 1994 to coincide with the launch of the Pentium.
 It was modified in 1999 to coincide with the launch of the Pentium III, although it overlapped with the 1994 version which was not phased out until 2014.
 An alternate 1999 version can be heard in Pentium III M advertisements.
 Advertisements for products featuring Intel processors with prominent MMX branding featured a version of the jingle with a shortened first note and an embellishment (shining sound) after the final note in conjunction with the MMX label fading in.
 In some advertisements, the full jingle is played with the embellishment.

 The jingle was remade a second time in 2004 to coincide with the new logo change.
 Again, it overlapped with the 1999 version and was not mainstreamed until the launch of the Core processors in 2006, with the melody unchanged.

 Another remake of the jingle debuted with Intel's new visual identity.
 The company has made use of numerous variants since its rebranding in 2020 (while retaining the mainstream 2006 version).

-In 2017, the United States Copyright Office registered a copyright claim to the 1994 sound recording of the "Intel Spiral", as it "contained a perceptible and sufficient amount of creative production authorship."
-However, registration was refused for the underlying musical composition, a perfect octave followed by a four-note arpeggio, as it was below the threshold of originality.
+In 2017, the United States Copyright Office registered a copyright claim to the 1994 sound recording of the "Intel Spiral", as it "contained a perceptible and sufficient amount of creative production authorship".
+However, registration was refused for the underlying musical composition, a perfect octave followed by a four-note sequence, as it was below the threshold of originality.